ronhedwigzape/za-wrappe/README.md

 4. **Viewing Output and Logs**:
     - Monitor the output and logs in the VSCode console.

-Following these steps should get you set up for VSCode/PHPStorm development environments for the Hashi app.
+Following these steps should get you set up for VSCode/PHPStorm development environments for the Hashi app, including the integration of Paymongo and Pusher for handling payments and real-time features.